latenitefilms/BRAWToolbox/docs/faq.md

 ---

+### Why is BRAW Toolbox so expensive?

+BRAW Toolbox is a very niche app with a relatively small group of users, so we need to charge a reasonable amount to justify the continued support and development.

+We spent over 225 hours developing version v1.0.0, and will continue to devote a lot of time to adding features and making it faster and more useful for Final Cut Pro editors.

+It's also something that Apple will "Sherlock" eventually, as I'm sure native BRAW support is on their roadmap.

+For the first week, we released BRAW Toolbox at 50% off as a small thank you to our early adopters who helped with beta testing and promoting BRAW Toolbox.

+You can always use [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) for free if you want to convert BRAW to ProRes to edit in Final Cut Pro.

+We are also big fans of [Color Finale Transcoder](https://colorfinale.com/transcoder) and [EditReady](https://hedge.video/editready).

+---

 ### Did you have Beta Testers?

 Yes, prior to public release BRAW Toolbox was in a public beta from 23rd December 2022 to 30th January 2023, and an internal beta before that.

 MASSIVE thanks to the **291 users** who took part in this extensive beta program!

+We also occasionally post new TestFlight builds on the [Discussion](https://github.com/latenitefilms/BRAWToolbox/discussions) page as we test new features.

 ---

 ### Is BRAW Toolbox Open Source?

-Currently the source code for BRAW Toolbox is private, however we may release it under a MIT License at a later date after it's been publicly released on the Mac App Store if there's enough demand and interest.
+Currently the source code for BRAW Toolbox is closed/private, however we may release it under a MIT License at a later date if there's enough demand and interest.

 ---